-It is probably safe to say that data has been used to make business decisions since the birth of business.
-It is not that difficult to imagine the first human who had an animal skin to trade consider the fact it is more needed in the winter and wait until it’s colder to finally trade it.
+It is probably safe to say that data has been used to make business decisions since the birth of a business.
+It is not that difficult to imagine the first human with animal skin to trade, considering it is more needed in the winter and waits until it’s colder to finally trade it.

 Over the centuries, people have used large data sets for accounting and medicine, but these efforts were mostly limited to simply collecting data and the most basic analysis.

-It wasn’t until the 20th century that we really started seeing sets of data large enough to be considered big data.
-As we became more efficient in collecting it especially since the emergence of modern day computers and the internet, the amounts of data that required analysis grew at unprecedented rates.
+It wasn’t until the 20th century that we started seeing data sets large enough to be considered big data.
+As we became more efficient in collecting it, especially since the emergence of modern-day computers and the internet, the amounts of data that required analysis grew at unprecedented rates.

-Over the years, other companies became involved, such as Microsoft who acquired the OLAP technology from a BI company Panorama and later developed their SQL Server technology which is still used to work with huge databases.
+Over the years, other companies became involved, such as Microsoft, which acquired the OLAP technology from a BI company Panorama and later developed their SQL Server technology which is still used to work with huge databases.
 In 2005, Yahoo! developed Hadoop, introducing a tool for processing even larger sets of data.

-While there is no formal and agreed-upon definition of big data, most experts would agree that big data denotes sets of data that are extremely large, varied in content and updated at a fast rate.
-They call this the Three Vs – volume, variety and velocity.
+While there is no formal and agreed-upon definition of big data, most experts would agree that big data denote sets of data that are extremely large, varied in content, and updated at a fast rate.
+They call this the Three Vs. – volume, variety, and velocity.

-Companies who use big data give a number of reasons for doing it and they are perfectly understandable from the point of view of business decision makers.
+Companies that use big data give a number of reasons for doing it, and they are perfectly understandable from the point of view of business decision-makers.

 For one, they say that big data analysis provides them with improved insight into the market.
 With big data, they can more efficiently and readily discover trends that affect their customers and drive their decisions.
-They can also notice regular fluctuations in the market which were previously unnoticeable because they were very minor.
-They can also get a better insight into what their competition is doing on daily, weekly, monthly or yearly basis.
+They can also notice regular fluctuations in the market, which were previously unnoticeable because they were very minor.
+They can also get a better insight into what their competition is doing daily, weekly, monthly, or yearly.

 In addition to making decisions smarter, big data can also help companies make quicker actions, which can often make a huge difference in how successful those decisions will be.
-For instance, instead of lagging behind the biggest players on the market, a mid-sized company can be the first to, for instance, target a specific demographic or lower their prices, after doing some data analysis which showed this is a smart idea.
+For instance, instead of lagging behind the biggest players on the market, a mid-sized company can be the first to target a specific demographic or lower their prices after doing some data analysis which shows this is a smart idea.

-In essence, companies agree that big data makes their decisions faster and relatively more successful than ever before, while doing away with much of the guesswork that went into making decisions before.
+In essence, companies agree that big data make their decisions faster and relatively more successful than ever before while doing away with much of the guesswork that went into making decisions before.

 Simply put, big data has already become a huge part of the business world, despite suffering from some of those early problems that sometimes make it difficult for companies to truly tap the full potential of big data.
-In the future, however, these problems will be solved and big data will become an integral part of every business process.
+However, these problems will be solved in the future, and big data will become an integral part of every business process.